 Treatment to maintain the airway and support breathing is the first priority.

-Patients with spontaneous respirations can be treated with an opioid antagonist, typically naloxone 0.4 mg IV (for children < 20 kg, 0.1 mg/kg); naloxone has no agonist activity and a very short half-life (see Symptoms and Treatment of Specific Poisons ).
+Patients with spontaneous respirations can be treated with an opioid antagonist, typically naloxone 0.4 mg IV (for children < 20 kg, 0.1 mg/kg); naloxone has no agonist activity and a very short half-life (see Table 8: Symptoms and Treatment of Specific Poisons ).
 Naloxone rapidly reverses unconsciousness and apnea due to an opioid in most patients.
 If IV access is not immediately available, IM or sc administration is also effective.
 A 2nd or 3rd dose can be given if there is no response within 2 min.
 Almost all patients respond to three 0.4-mg doses.
 If they do not, the patient's condition is unlikely to be due to an opioid overdose, although massive opioid overdose may require higher doses of naloxone.
 Because some patients become agitated, delirious, and combative as consciousness returns and because naloxone precipitates acute withdrawal, soft physical restraints should be applied before naloxone is given.
 To ameliorate withdrawal in long-term users, some experts suggest titrating very small doses of naloxone (0.1 mg) when the clinical situation does not require emergency total reversal.

 Apneic patients require endotracheal intubation.
 These patients should probably not receive total naloxone reversal because they may become agitated and belligerent when they suddenly regain consciousness.